alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-04.basic.md

 ## Entity

-An "entity" is that which is distingushed by possessing a [@TrustedComputingBase]
+An "entity" is that which is distingushed by possessing a distinct [@TrustedComputingBase]

 ## Content